Student and Young Alumni Services

 Welcome to the Alumni Association... or almost ;)

-Once you graduate from The Hun School, you'll join thousands of alumni from around the world who have one thing in common: Raider.
+Once you graduate from The Hun School, you'll join thousands of alums from around the world who have one thing in common: Raider.
 More than a mascot, he's a bastion of connectivity that courses through the veins of everyone who has hiked up the 97 steps from the Athletic Center to Russell Hall at one time or another.
 Spanning generations and continents, this exclusive club wants to welcome you to its ranks and fill you in on all of the perks that come along with membership.
 So get to know the Advancement Team, the professionals working behind the scenes to foster relationships and activities!

 Professional Networking: Looking for a connection in a particular field or region?
 Chances are, we know someone.

-Social and Educational Events: From ping pong tournaments to more formal alumni reunions, we're always cooking something up.
+Social and Educational Events: From ping pong tournaments to more formal reunions, we're always cooking something up.
 (Sometimes literally; did you catch our Friendsgiving Zoom cooking show?)

 On-Campus Internships: If you're a current Hun student who might be interested in a career in philanthropy, or if you just love the School and are interested in a fun leadership opportunity, we'd love to "hire" you!